What is the ‘PE and sport premium?

-Why is it doubling?
+Why it double?

 The aim of doubling the funding is to help prevent childhood obesity and encourage children from five to ten years old to lead more active lives, starting at school.
 By awarding eligible schools more funds, this makes improving the physical education and sport on offer much easier, enhancing pupil learning experiences.
 The additional funding is set to come from the levy on sugary soft drinks or “Sugar Tax” as it has become commonly known.

-How The Funding is Worked Out
+How The Funding is Worked Out?

 • Schools with 16 or fewer eligible pupils receive £1,000 per pupil.